 But then at the end of these two weeks or week or however long you displayed it, decide what you need to do with it.
-If it’s really pretty card and it had a really nice message and you want to save it for s scrapbook or whatever then do that.
+If it’s really pretty card and it had a really nice message and you want to save it for a scrapbook or whatever then do that.
 But know that you can’t save everything.
 It doesn’t mean that every card that comes inside your house you can save.
-Don’t do that because then you’re going to end up with like shoe boxes and shoe boxes and shoe boxes of greeting cards that you just feel bad throwing away.
+Don’t do that because then you’re going to end up with boxes and boxes and boxes of cards that you just feel bad throwing away.

 If you’re struggling with getting a handle on your mail, you are not alone.
 In my experiences, the home office is the number one spot in the house that has the most amount of clutter.
 And why?
 Because think about all the mail that comes in every single day.
 What else inside of your house has stuff coming in every single day?
 Like think about your books.
 Do you have like a pile of books coming in every single day?
 No, absolutely not.
 Do you have – like think about your closet.
 Do you have a stack of t-shirts like ten t-shirts coming in every single day?
 I hope not.

 But think about mail.
 Every single day, you get a stack of mail like this much, right?
 Maybe like ten envelopes, a magazine, a catalog.
 It comes in every single day, just pouring in whether you want it or you don’t want it, it just keeps coming in.
 And because it keeps coming in, it keeps piling up and if we don’t deal with it on a daily basis then the problem is just going to get out of hand.